shellyannrose/warm-welcome-home-swap-hosting/docs/index.md

 **_Give your guests a welcome to write home about!_**

 Your clients are world travelers who want to live like locals when they visit new places.
-And you run a home swapping website that makes that possible, for a fraction of the housing cost.
+You run a home swapping website that makes that possible, for a fraction of the housing cost.
 Your new client's next destination?
 The Yukon.
 So, she agrees to a swap of her home in Ireland for that of a Canadian who loves the poet, Yeats.

 Now what?